-- Just 2 simple ingredients needed: cannabis flower & coconut oil.
+- Just two ingredients needed – cannabis flower & coconut oil

 Why You Will Love This Recipe

-The final product is a cannabis-infused oil that can then be used to make more specific cannabis recipes like the ever-popular cannabis brownie, chocolate chip cookies, and more.
+The final product is a cannabis-infused oil that can be used to make your favorite recipes like the ever-popular brownie, chocolate chip cookies, and more.

-- Cannabis Flowers - You will need your desired amount of cannabis flowers, ranging from 3.5 grams up to 1 ounce.
+- Cannabis flower – Your desired amount of cannabis flower, ranging from 3.5 grams up to 1 ounce.
 Choose THC flower, CBD flower, or CBG flower.
-You can purchase them from your local dispensary or purchase hemp flowers from my online shop here.
+You can purchase flowers from my online shop.

 The Step-by-Step Process

-- Step 1 - Create a water bath that stays at approximately 180-190° F. The printable instructions below are for using a crockpot to create the water bath.
+- Step 1 – You want to create a water bath that stays at approximately 180-190ยฐ F. The instructions below are for using a crockpot.
+Alternatively, here are instructions for using an Instant Pot or the stovetop.

-- Step 2 - While the water bath is heating, measure and decarb the flower.
-Use my traditional oven or Instant pot decarboxylation tutorials, if needed.
+- Step 2 – While heating the water bath, measure and decarb your cannabis flower.
+Use my oven or Instant Pot decarboxylation tutorials if needed.
+Remember, you do not want to grind the flower.

-- Step 3 - Add the flower and oil to mason jars.
-If you plan on using sunflower lecithin, add it to the mason jars now.
-Add the lid.
+- Step 3 – Add the decarbed cannabis and coconut oil to a mason jar.
+If you plan on using lecithin, add it to the jars now.
+Secure the lid on the jar.

-- Step 4 - Place the jars in the water bath.
+- Step 4 – Carefully place the jars in the water bath.
 Place the lid on the crockpot.
 Leave it alone to infuse for 4 hours.
 After 4 hours, remove the jars from the water to cool.

 - Step 5 - Whether it be a paper filter and funnel, cheesecloth, French press, or a simple coffee filter, you will want to set up a straining station to separate the plant matter from the oil.